Klair History, Family Crest & Coats of Arms

 Early History of the Klair family

-Another 222 words (16 lines of text) covering the years 1732 and 1867 are included under the topic Early Klair History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Klair research.
+Another 85 words (6 lines of text) covering the years 1732 and 1867 are included under the topic Early Klair History in all our PDF Extended History products and printed products wherever possible.

 Klair Spelling Variations

 Spelling variations of this family name include: Claar, Clar, Chlar, Klaar, Klar, Claer, Chlaer, Klaer, Cler, Chler and many more.